This article was updated on 2019-07-24. Ed.

 I added the bolding to the text in the definition because this is the important part.
 If the failure of the control function does not increase the risk to the user, then the control function is NOT a safety function!

 Linking Risk to Functional Safety

-Referring to the risk assessment, any risk control that protects workers from some aspect of the machine operation using a control function like an interlocked gate, or by maintaining a temperature below a critical level or speed at a safe level, is a safety function.
-For example: if the temperature in a process rises too high, the process will explode; or if a shaft speed is too high (or too low) the tool may shatter and eject broken pieces at high speed.
-Therefore, the temperature control function and the speed control function are safety functions.
-These functions may also be process control functions, but the potential for an immediate increase in risk due to a failure is what makes these functions safety functions no matter what else they may do.
+Referring to the risk assessment, any risk control that protects workers from some aspect of the machine operation using a control function like an interlocked gate or maintaining a temperature below a critical level or speed at a safe level is a safety function.
+For example: if the temperature in a process rises too high, an explosion is likely to occur; or if a shaft speed is too high (or too low), the tool may shatter and eject broken pieces at high speed.
+Therefore, the temperature control and speed control functions are safety functions.
+These functions may also be process control functions, but the potential for an immediate increase in risk due to a failure makes them safety functions no matter what else they may do.

-[1, Table 8] gives you some examples of various kinds of safety functions found on machines.
-The table is not inclusive – meaning there are many more safety functions out there than are listed in the table.
+[1, Table 8] gives examples of various safety functions found on machines.
+The table is not inclusive – meaning there are many more safety functions than listed.
 Your job is to figure out which ones live in your machine.
-It is a bit like Pokemon – ya gotta catch ’em all!
+It is a bit like Pokemon – ya gotta catch ’em all! 😀

 Basic Safety Requirement Specification